 - Holding on for 10 Seconds: ON/OFF

 I was a little skeptical about the sound quality in the beginning, but to my surprise, Tagg ZeroG offers pretty decent sound quality.
 The bass is not high, but the mids and lows are optimal.
-The voice clarity is good, and I bet you’ll get lost listening to podcasts.
-I listened at 40-60% volume, and if I go up, the clarity is deteriorating.
+The voice clarity is excellent, and I bet you’ll get lost listening to podcasts.
+I heard at 40-60% volume, and if I go up, the clarity is deteriorating.
 Going high volume is also affecting the battery life, so I just kept it in between 40-60%.

 Pros & Cons

 - Low bass